Overview

 1. Notarial certificates from some notary public offices bear two-dimensional code allowing you to scan the code to check the authenticity.
 You may check the notarial certificate by inputting the verification code.

-2. You may log in the Notary Public Office website to check the authenticity of the certificate with a specific code.
+2. Log in the Notary Public Office website to check the authenticity of the certificate with a specific code.

-3. You may call the Notary Public Office to check the authenticity of the notarization.
+3. Call the Notary Public Office to check the authenticity of the notarization.
 For this verification, you’ll need to provide:

 - The applicant’s name